Security

 CLAIV Memory provides built-in tools for data subject rights:

-- Purpose limitation: Tenant isolation ensures data is only used within the intended context.
+Tenant isolation ensures data is only accessible within the intended context.
+API keys are scoped per tenant — a key cannot access another tenant's data.

 Best practices

-Rotate keys periodically.
 Create a new key, update your application, then revoke the old one.
+This limits exposure windows if a key is leaked.

-Monitor usage for anomalies.
 Sudden spikes in usage may indicate a compromised key.
-Check the Usage page regularly.
+Check the Usage & Limits page regularly and set up alerts.

-Use server-side calls only.
 Never expose your API key in client-side code.
-All CLAIV API calls should happen from your backend.
+All CLAIV API calls should originate from your backend — the API key must never appear in browser JavaScript or mobile app bundles.